Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means conforming to a particular standard or stereotype.
-The phrase uses "mold" figuratively to suggest a predefined shape or expectation, not literal casting.
+The idiom uses "mold" figuratively to suggest a predefined shape or expectation, not literal casting.

 Origin: